bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1103_guard_statements.md

 [The Complete Swift 3 Tutorial with Bob: Guard Statement (YouTube)](https://www.youtube.com/watch?v=oeUYGNLqqqg)

 ## Conclusion
-Boom, What's going on?
-How was the lesson just now?
-I hope you understand the power of using a `guard` statement that it provides an early exit and you don't have to read all the way to the bottom.
-You are using a `guard` statement not because just to please yourself, but also for the sake of your teammate's hair so it doesn't turn grey when he/she is reading your code.
+By now, I hope you understand the power of using a `guard` statement.
+It provides an early exit and you don't have to read all the way to the bottom spot error messages.
+You use a `guard` statement not just to please yourself, but also for the sake of your teammate's falling hair and prevent it from turning into grey when he/she reads your code.
 Okay, great.
-In next our lesson, we are going to learn another `!` and `?` for type casting which allows you to convert types.
-Let's find out!
+In our next lesson, you are going to learn another `!` and `?` for `type casting` which allows you to convert types. 🤔 Let's find out.

 #### Stay Connected
 I focus on building a long-term relationship with you.
 Feel free to follow on my social media for personal updates and engagement.
 You may see what my daily activity is like on Instagram.